Best 12-Inch Subwoofers: Add Some Bass to Your Music

 - $100-$200: Expect to find both single and dual subwoofers at this price point.
 Your buying decision will largely be affected by how much space you have in your car.
 The subwoofers here are made of top-notch materials and typically offer you great bass and durability.

 - Above $200: This price range offers dual subwoofers that come in an enclosure and typically have dual voice coils.
-The products are from high-end manufacturers, so you can expect to find some chic products from top brand names to add a spark of elegance to your car’s interior.
+The products are from high-end manufactures, so you can expect to find some chic products from top brand names to add a spark of elegance to your car’s interior.

 Power Handling Capacity

 Ensure that you match your amplifier's power output to the subwoofers power handling capacity.
-That’s the only way you can avoid smoking coils and overheat.
+That’s the only way you can avoid smoking coils and overheating.
 Pay more attention to the RMS power rating, as it shows the speaker's continuous power handling capability.
 Moreover, manufacturers often exaggerate peak power outputs, and some subwoofers don’t live up to the hype.